-Vision >> Boldness >> Speaking Out

-You're not afraid to say what you think, and as a result, you are likely to champion a bold vision.
+Vision > Boldness > SPEAKING OUT Hold Back • ł ••• Speak Out You're not afraid to say what you think, and as a result, you are likely to champion a bold vision.
 You're willing to take chances socially, even if it means sharing ideas that might put your credibility on the line.
 You may often step forward with thoughts and theories that others would hold back, and this can have a big impact.
-People probably appreciate that you:

-- Set an example for others to be bold - Show your passion by putting your credibility on the line - Speak up with possibilities that excite the team

-Execution >> Momentum >> Initiating Action

-You like to initiate action and get new projects moving.
+People probably appreciate that you: or others to be bold n by putting your credibili ssibilities that excite the to Execution > Mom entum > INITIATING ACT TION Reactive • ¦ • Initiating You like to initiate action and get new projects moving.
 Leaders like you don't sit around waiting for someone else to tell them what to do-they act.
-Because you're often so proactive, you help create a sense of momentum for others, and your colleagues probably appreciate that you:
+Because you're often so proactive, you help create a sense of momentum for others, and your colleagues probably appreciate that you: reneurial spirit to find new ways to cont ment conducive to initiati 5 Alignment > Inspi iration > BEING EXPRESS IVE Reserved • + • • • • • Expressive